hapax/hapax.github.io/assets/polarizer.md

 polarization, then almost no light will get through, since the chance of getting this exact polarization is miniscule.
 We wouldn't be able to see through polarizing sunglasses at all!
-But a simple experiment at the chemist shows you can see through these sunglasses.